AI-sandbox/neural-admixture/README.md

 - `pca_components`: dimension of the PCA projection for the PC-KMeans initialization.
 Defaults to 8.
 - `max_epochs`: maximum number of times the whole training dataset is used to update the weights.
 Defaults to 50.
 - `tol`: will stop optimization when difference in objective function between two iterations is smaller than this value.
 Defaults to 1e-6.
-- `learning_rate`: dictates how big an update to the weights will be.
+- `learning_rate`: dictates how large an update to the weights will be.
 If you find the loss function oscillating, try setting a lower value.
 If convergence is slow, try setting a higher value.
 Defaults to 0.0001.
-- `seed`: seed for replication purposes, similar to ADMIXTURE's.
+- `seed`: RNG seed for replication purposes.
 Defaults to 42.

 ## Using Plink2 binary files (.pgen)